| Aragorn opened the door wearing

 Míriel accepted it gratefully.

-"Did you see anything near the body?
-Was there anything
+"Did you see anything near the body that did not seem to

 "I did not see anything, my lord, just the cord."

-Legolas glanced at Eowyn, silently asking whether she had any
+Legolas glanced at Eowyn, silently asking her whether she had

-further questions.
-She nodded.
-"Apart from yourself and the
+any further questions; she nodded.
+"Apart from yourself and

 Míriel thought carefully, trying to conjure up a picture